-- upon one or more intrinsic physical or behavioral traits" (Wikipedia) - A method of verifying an individual's identity based on measurements of the individual's physical features or repeatable actions where those features and/or actions are both unique to that individual and measurable (Glossary, Data Core Technology) - Biometrics is the science and technology of measuring and analyzing biological data.
-In information technology, biometrics refers to technologies that measure and analyze human body characteristics, such as fingerprints, eye retinas and irises, voice patterns, facial patterns and hand measurements, for authentication purposes (Whatls Dictionary) - □ Biometrics is the science of measuring physical properties of living beings using suitable body characteristics (Bromba's Biometric FAQ) - Any automatically measurable, robust and distinctive physical characteristic or personal trait that can be used to identify an individual or verify the claimed identity of an individual (Woodard et al.)
+24 "The study of automated methods for uniquely recognizing humans based upon one or more intrinsic physical or behavioral traits" (Wikipedia) A method of verifying an individual's identity based on measurements of the individual's physical features or repeatable actions where those features and/or actions are both unique to that individual and measurable (Glossary, Data Core Technology) Biometrics is the science and technology of measuring and biological data.
+In information technology, biometrics refers to t that measure and analyze human body characteristics fingerprints, eye retinas and irises, voice patterns, facial pattern measurements, for authentication purposes (WhatIs Dictionary) Biometrics is the science of measuring physical properties of living beings using suitable body characteristics (Bromba's Biometric FAQ) Any automatically measurable , robust and distinctive physical characteristic or personal trait that can be used to identify an individual or verify the claimed identity of an individual (Woodard et al.)

-- Biometric recognition systems are currently used for different purposes with highly satisfactory results. - Refugee control, Access to Physical Resources, Airports...
+Biometric recognition systems are currently used for different purposes with highly satisfactory results.

+Refugee control, Access to Physical Resources, Airports...